nicolasloizeau/scalable-gol-computer/README.md

-# Computer in Conway's game of life
+# A computer in Conway's game of life

 This is a computer built in Conway’s game of life.
 It supports variable sizes of 8, 16 and 32 bit.
 Maximum program size: 256 lines, maximum number of variables: 128.